Alan Ganoo: Early life and education

 Alan Ganoo was born in Port Louis, his father was a police sergeant and he grew up with four sisters and two brothers.
 Under British rule of the 1800s his ancestors migrated to Mauritius from Maharashtra, India.

 He completed his secondary education at Royal College Port Louis.
-He studied law at Middle Temple and at King's College, London and has practised as a barrister since 1975.
+He studied law at Middle Temple and at King's College London and has practised as a barrister since 1975.

 Political career

 He joined the Mauritian Militant Movement (MMM) in the 1970s and was elected to the Legislative Assembly for the first time in 1982.
 He was elected leader of the MMM party in 2013.
-In May 2015 Alan Ganoo and several other politicians left the MMM where he was Deputy Leader an formed a new party called Mouvement Patriotique.
+In May 2015 Alan Ganoo and several other politicians left the MMM where he was Deputy Leader and formed a new party called Mouvement Patriotique.
 He has so far been elected for 9 times in the same constituency (No.14) namely in 1982, 1987, 1991, 1995, 2000, 2005, 2010, 2014 and 2019.
 A few weeks before the 2019 elections there was a dispute over the ownership of the party that he had created in 2015.
 In October 2019 his newly-formed party became part of the Alliance Morisien, led by the MSM and which won the General Elections.

 Alan Ganoo has held office of Minister in Ministry of Justice and Attorney-General (1991-1993), Minister of Housing (1996-1997), Minister of Public Utilities (2000-2005), Acting Minister of Fisheries (2004 to 2005) and Minister of Land Transport and Light Rail (2019–present).
 Other parliamentary positions that he has held were Speaker (1982), Opposition Whip (1987-1990), Deputy Chief Whip (1990) and Leader of the Opposition (2013).

 Between 2012 and 2015 Alan Ganoo has also held positions on parliamentary committees such as Member of Committee of Selection, Chairperson of the Public Accounts Committee, Member of the Standing Orders Committee, Member of the Select Committee on Live Broadcasting of House Proceedings and Chairperson of the Public Accounts Committee in 2015.

 As from 12 November 2019 he holds the portfolio of Minister of Land Transport and Light Rail following his election as the first member for Constituency No.14, Savanne and Black River during the 2019 General Elections.